 Yes, there is no restriction on this, but you will almost certainly need to serve a notice for adjacent excavation.
-If you find the foundations are over your side, you will need to serve a party wall notice to cut these away and you may have to underpin their wall.
+If you find the foundations are over your side, you will need to serve a party wall notice to cut these away, and you may have to underpin their wall at your cost.

 When do I need to serve a notice if I want to build on or astride the line of junction (boundary)?

 At least one month before the planned starting date for building the wall.

 What happens after I serve a notice to build astride the boundary line?

 The adjoining owner has 14 days to agree in writing to the building of a new party wall astride the boundary line.
 If they do this, the work may go ahead.